 Drs.
-Eboni M. Zamani-Gallaher, Devika Dibya Choudhuri, and Jason L. Taylor are the co-editors of the 2019 text "Rethinking LGBTQIA Students and Collegiate Contexts: Identity, Policies, and Campus Climate".
+Eboni M. Zamani-Gallaher, Devika Dibya Choudhuri, and Jason L. Taylor are the co-editors of the 2019 text "Rethinking LGBTQIA Students and Collegiate Contexts: Identity, Policies, and Campus Climate."

-Eboni M. Zamani-Gallaher, Ph.D., is a Professor in Higher Education and Director of the Office of Community College Research and Leadership (OCCRL) at the University of Illinois Urbana-Champaign (UIUC).
-She also serves as the Executive Director of the Council for the Study of Community Colleges (CSCC).
-Previously, Zamani-Gallaher served as Associate Dean of the Graduate College and was Associate Head of the Department of Education, Policy, Organization and Leadership department at UIUC.
+Eboni M. Zamani-Gallaher, PhD, is a professor in Higher Education and director of the Office of Community College Research and Leadership (OCCRL) at the University of Illinois Urbana-Champaign (UIUC).
+She also serves as the executive director of the Council for the Study of Community Colleges (CSCC).
+Previously, she served as associate dean of the Graduate College and was associate head of the Education, Policy, Organization and Leadership department at UIUC.

-Devika Dibya Choudhuri, Ph.D., is a faculty member in the Counseling Program at Eastern Michigan University in Ypsilanti, Michigan.
+Devika Dibya Choudhuri, PhD, is a faculty member in the Counseling Program at Eastern Michigan University in Ypsilanti, Michigan.
 She currently serves as the chair of the President's Commission for Diversity and Inclusion at Eastern Michigan University, and has been working on issues of diversity, equity, and inclusion for much of her professional life.
 She is a licensed professional counselor in Michigan and Connecticut with over 20 years of experience working with clients individually, as well as in couples, families, and groups.

 Dr. Taylor's broad research interests are at the intersection of community college and higher education policy and educational and social inequality.
-Dr. Taylor has conducted and led several quantitative and mixed methods studies related to college readiness, developmental education, college affordability, adult pathways to college, dual credit/enrollment and early college experiences, transfer policy and reverse transfer, LGBTQ students, career and technical education, and educational access and equity.
+He has conducted and led several quantitative and mixed methods studies related to college readiness, developmental education, college affordability, adult pathways to college, dual credit/enrollment and early college experiences, transfer policy and reverse transfer, LGBTQ students, career and technical education, and educational access and equity.

-Dr. Grzanka is a professor of psychology and women, gender, and sexuality studies at The University of Tennessee.
+Dr. Grzanka is a professor of psychology and women, gender, and sexuality studies at the University of Tennessee.
 In this lecture, he will discuss the social implications of scientists’ search for the biological origins of sexual orientation.
 An expert in intersectionality, Grzanka’s work broadly investigates the psychosocial consequences of complex structural inequalities at the nexus of race, gender, and sexuality.